-Do a comparative study of one textbook of English from any class (VI to VII) developed by any two states
+(i) Do a comparative study of one textbook of English from any class (VI to VIII) developed by any two states.

-Prepare an outline for the development of the textbook for the same class for your state.
+(ii) Prepare an outline for the development of the textbook for the same class for your state.

-Project

-Prepare a collection of poems and stories of your choice.
+(iii) Project: Prepare a collection of poems and stories of your choice.